rashmijrao1991/Qualitative-Human-Activity-prediction-in-Fitness/report.md

 ### Results of Model 2
-Examining Out-Of-Bag (OOB) error-rate.

 Looking at the mean decrease in both accuracy and Gini score,to use 501 trees.
     # Plotting the accuracy and Gini
     varImpPlot(rf, main="Mean Decrease in Accuracy and Gini for each variable")